 Businesses are aiming for a revenue lift driven by Mountain Day and the Obon festival period, a popular summer holiday time, which starts next week.
 According to Bloomberg Businessweek, retailers and tourism operators might see an $8 billion increase in spending across the tourism, leisure, hospitality, transportation and retail industries.

 Bloomberg found one Japanese schoolteacher who’d already sprung for $700 in camping gear for Mountain Day, and was eyeing a new backpack and tent worth at least another $1,000.

 Inspiration for E-Retailers

 How can Western retailers benefit from Japan’s newest holiday?
-Serving the Japanese market with localized websites certainly wouldn’t hurt.
+Serving the Japanese market with localised websites certainly wouldn't hurt.
 We recently identified Japan as a Top 30 hot global online market in our Trendbook e-book series, and classified it as a “Market for Expansion.”